Tour Information

 Safety: After years of instability, Colombia is once again becoming a safe destination for sensible international travelers.
 The Colombian government has made significant progress in strengthening its democratic institutions, promoting respect for human rights and the rule of law, intensifying counter-narcotics efforts, fostering socioeconomic development, addressing immediate humanitarian needs, and ending the threats to democracy posed by narcotics trafficking and terrorism.
 Security has improved massively and violence has decreased markedly in most areas, and there is no significant terrorist threat in the areas we will visit.
 However petty crimes such as pickpocketing are common in major cities including airports, so be careful.

-Be aware that you will not be able to return to the lodge or the vehicle on your own should you become tired.
+Be aware that on most days you will not be able to return to the lodge on your own should you become tired.
 On some days however, it will be possible to stay behind and bird the lodge grounds; there is time for a siesta on those days.

 HEALTH: The Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date on routine vaccinations.
 These include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.